-Carbon Reactivation Unit RF-1 has been removed from service and is not utilized for further management of spent activated carbon.
-Therefore, the material remaining in the carbon reactivation unit is residual in nature.
-Decontamination and partial closure activities associated with the carbon reactivation unit will be limited to those surfaces that the waste stream contacted or potentially contacted.
-These will include the internals of the carbon reactivation unit.
+Decontamination and closure activities associated with the carbon reactivation unit will be limited to those surfaces that the waste stream or treatment residuals contacted or potentially contacted.
+These will include the internals of the carbon reactivation unit and downstream equipment, and the containment pad for the carbon reactivation unit.